AGM-190 Black Arrow

-Black Arrow, also known as the Small Cruise Missile is a low-cost munition produced by Leidos designed to carry both warheads and non-kinetic payloads.
+AGM-190 Black Arrow, also known as the Small Cruise Missile, is a low-cost munition produced by Leidos designed to carry both warheads and non-kinetic payloads.

 Design and capabilities

 Black Arrow is a small, lightweight cruise missile that can be fired from a variety of platforms, including palletized drop, ramp launch tubes, or conventionally launched from a stores pylon on a fixed-wing aircraft.
 It is envisioned as a "service-common 'bus'" that can be employed by a variety of platforms.
 It weighs approximately 200 pounds.
 Black Arrow was designed to be a low-cost “mission-adaptable delivery platform” capable of carrying out a variety of missions, including utilizing both warheads and non-kinetic payloads.
 It is designed to be produced at scale, in large quantities.

 The missile features an X-shaped fin array, with apertures on its body, similar to the ADM-160 MALD.
 With a range of over 400 nm, the missile greatly outranges similarly-sized existing weapons in the Stand-Off Precision-Guided Munitions (SOPGM) arsenal.

 Black Arrow was suspected to be a competitor for the Stand-off Precision Guided Weapon Program, which would have required a range of between 200-400 nautical miles; however it ultimately was revealed to be too large to fit inside the program's required Common Launch Tube.
 The Stand-Off Precision Guided Weapon Program also required an electro-optical/infrared seeker, with upgrade capability to a multi-mode seeker package “able to acquire and/or reacquire targets in flight”; a long-range, datalink connection to Situational Awareness Data Link (SADL) and Link-16; resilient GPS/INS guidance in GPS denied environments; and “a sensor capable of identifying targets once over the target area, and a payload to effect the target.”
 Analysts suspect many of these capabilities and requirements to have informed the design of the Black Arrow, despite its disqualification from the SPGW program.
 Black Arrow, or a very similar design, was submitted for the Air Force's Enterprise Test Vehicle (ETV) program with a target unit cost of $150,000 or less, but was not selected.

 Black Arrow is small enough to be capable of fitting in the M142 HIMARS rocket artillery system.